-Greening Australia and Sukin, Australia’s #1 Natural Skincare Brand, today announced a new partnership, with Sukin committing to a multi-year agreement to support the Great Barrier Reef and continue the company’s commitment to being carbon neutral through Greening Australia’s carbon trading arm – Biodiverse Carbon Conservation (BCC).
+Greening Australia and Sukin, Australia’s #1 Natural Skincare Brand, today announced a new partnership, with Sukin committing to a multi-year agreement to support the Great Barrier Reef and continue the company’s commitment to being carbon neutral through Greening Australia’s carbon trading arm – Biodiverse Carbon Conservation (BCC) (now Canopy).

 Sukin’s support will focus on Greening Australia’s Reef Aid program, which helps to improve water quality on the Reef and stop sediment at its source by re-building eroding land and restoring vital coastal wetlands.
 Sukin’s Marketing Director: Tina Randello said: “Sukin is dedicated to giving back to the environment and that includes doing what we can to help save one of the most diverse and beautiful natural systems on earth, the Great Barrier Reef.
 We’re very excited to be supporting Greening Australia to see the next stage of Reef Aid unfold and are proud to be supporting this world heritage listed global icon.”